Skip to Content

 Fixes #123

-**Types**: - `feat`: New feature - `fix`: Bug fix - `docs`: Documentation changes - `test`: Test improvements - `refactor`: Code refactoring - `perf`: Performance improvements - `chore`: Maintenance tasks **Examples**: ```bash git commit -m "feat(ai-mining): implement quality scoring v2 Add new quality scoring algorithm that considers: - Solution accuracy - Computational efficiency - Network contribution - Time factors This improves scoring fairness and incentivizes better AI-Mining participation.
+**Types**: - `feat`: New feature - `fix`: Bug fix - `docs`: Documentation changes - `test`: Test improvements - `refactor`: Code refactoring - `perf`: Performance improvements - `chore`: Maintenance tasks **Examples**: ```bash git commit -m "feat(privacy): implement enhanced transaction privacy v2 Add improved privacy features that include: - Better homomorphic encryption - Optimized ZK proofs - Faster verification - Reduced proof size This improves privacy and transaction efficiency.
 Fixes #456"

 7. Pull Request Process